ooizj/commons-dbutils/README.md

  |                                                                      |
  +======================================================================+
 --->

 Apache Commons DbUtils
 ===================
+>**note**
+>
+>This branch is based on "DBUTILS_1_7" to fix bugs.
+>List of bugs currently fixed:
+>1. in the case of multiple threads, Iterating ServiceLoader is not thread-safe.
+>changed file list: BeanProcessor.java

 The Apache Commons DbUtils package is a set of Java utility classes for easing JDBC development.